 Caffeine is a natural stimulant found in a variety of food and drinks, including coffee and tea.

-One study found that drinking 2 cups of coffee with 200 mg of caffeine — the equivalent of around 17 coffee beans — was as effective as a 30-minute nap at reducing driving mistakes (14).
+One 2006 study found that drinking 2 cups of coffee with 200 mg of caffeine — the equivalent of around 17 chocolate-covered coffee beans — was as effective as a 30-minute nap at reducing driving mistakes (

-Caffeine works by inhibiting the hormone adenosine, which causes drowsiness and tiredness (16).
+Caffeine works by inhibiting the neurotransmitter adenosine, which causes drowsiness and tiredness (15).

 - death from all causes